tier4/AutowareArchitectureProposal.proj/design/Perception/Perception.md

 Perception
 =============
 # Overview
-Perception stack recognizes the surrounding of the vehicle in order to achieve safe and efficient autonomous driving.
+Perception stack recognizes the surrounding of the vehicle to achieve safe and efficient autonomous driving.
 The output of Sensing describes environment "as is", and is usually too primitive to be used directly for high-level planning.
 Perception stack will extract key and organize it into more meaningful data for Planning stack.

 ![Perception_overview](/design/img/PerceptionOverview.svg)